Gil-ADDA/elderlyease2023/README.md

 ## Wireframes

+The wireframes were created using Freeform after a brainstorming session where the initial sketches were drawn on paper.
+The wireframes consist of 5 screens, with the first being a login page for authentication.
+The second screen presents the options for the user to choose from a list of appliances, scan a QR code, or use the Chatbot (which was changed later on) for assistance.
+The main page displays a list of all the appliances and their respective icons.
+The final screen provides step-by-step instructions for troubleshooting the selected appliance.
+Throughout the wireframes, a minimalist approach was taken with large widgets and buttons and minimal content on each screen.

 <div style="display: flex; justify-content: center;">
   <img src="Photos/Screenshot%202023-04-25%20at%2009.24.31.png" alt="Screenshot 1" width="500" style="border-radius: 20px;">
   <img src="Photos/Screenshot%202023-04-25%20at%2009.24.45.png" alt="Screenshot 2" width="500" style="border-radius: 20px;">